GwyndolynMarchant/zoner2000/README.md

 ## Dependencies

-Zoner makes use of [Markdig](https://github.com/xoofx/markdig) for Markdown processing and [HtmlAgilityPack](https://www.nuget.org/packages/HtmlAgilityPack/) for document manipulation.
+Zoner2000 makes use of [Markdig](https://github.com/xoofx/markdig) for Markdown processing and [HtmlAgilityPack](https://www.nuget.org/packages/HtmlAgilityPack/) for document manipulation.